 The other one is called stickering.
 As the name suggests, it involves using custom made stickers to get a message across.
 Stickering tends to be more overtly political or satirical than the other mediums of expression.

-The last and least used medium is probably tagging.
-That’s due partly to the fact that it gained a bad reputation within the scene, when tags were painted over others art.
+The last and least used medium in contemporary Colombia Street Art is probably tagging.
+That’s due partly to the fact that it gained a bad reputation within the scene, when tags were painted over others’ art.
 This is of course hugely frowned upon and once word got around that it wouldn’t be tolerated by the community, it stopped.
 The negative association with tagging however, wasn’t so quick to die off.

 I couldn’t help but notice that a great deal of the murals and artworks in town were of cats.
 This brought me to two conclusions.
 Either artists in Bogota are obsessed with cats.
-Or this is a subtle homage to the life of the teenager whose death brought about the change that made all current works possible.
+Or this is a subtle homage to the life of the teenager whose death brought about the change that made all current works of contemporary Colombia Street Art possible.

 Who needs YouTube cat videos when you can look at beautifully creepy cats like these?